nickbrandt/GitLab/doc/user/admin_area/moderate_users.md

 only blocks them and does not hide their comments or issues.
 This functionality will be implemented in follow up issues.

-### Unbanning a user
+### Unban a user

-A banned user can be unbanned from the Admin Area.
+A banned user can be unbanned using the Admin Area.
 To do this:

 1. Navigate to  **Admin Area > Overview > Users**.
 1. Click on the **Banned** tab.